hashicorp/nomad/website/source/intro/vs/kubernetes.html.md

 storage is provided by etcd at the core.
 The state is wrapped by API controllers which are consumed by other services that provide higher level APIs for features like scheduling.
-Kubernetes supports running in a highly available configuration with some additional user configuration.
+Kubernetes supports running in a highly available configuration but is operationally complex to setup.

 Nomad is architecturally much simpler.
 Nomad is a single binary, both for clients and servers, and requires no external services for coordination or storage.